rpm-software-management/dnf-plugins-core/doc/download.rst

 ``dnf download --url dnf``
     Just print the remote location url where the dnf rpm can be downloaded from.

+``dnf download --url --urlprotocols=https --urlprotocols=rsync dnf``
+    Same as above, but limit urls to https or rsync urls.

 ``dnf download dnf --destdir /tmp/dnl``
     Download the latest dnf package to the /tmp/dnl directory (the directory must exist).